-Supporting Success for Children with Hearing Loss began in 2011 and was created by Karen Anderson, PhD, with the goal of creating an ‘umbrella website’ for teachers of the deaf/hard of hearing.
+Supporting Success for Children with Hearing Loss began in 2011 with the goal of creating an ‘umbrella website’ for teachers of the deaf/hard of hearing.
 Supporting Success was built on the concept of making practical information readily available, resulting in the current resource-packed website.

 Teachers of the Deaf/Hard of Hearing are “ZEBRA EXPERTS!”

 When you hear hoof beats it is usually horses, not zebras.

 This saying is popular in the fields of business and medicine and refers to situations when something unusual occurs, it is more likely due to a common cause than a rare or highly unusual cause.
 Hearing loss is very low incidence compared to other causes educational challenge.
 When school teams see most children with learning issues they usually have some kind of learning disorder.